hanino87/training_playwright_and_python_with_hannes/README.md

 ```

-Install Browsers for Playwright
+# Install Browsers for Playwright

 ```bash

 playwright install

 ```
-This command
+This command installs Chromium, Firefox, and WebKit for Playwright to be used in GUI frontend testing